ningsssun/Python-Projects-Daily-Practice/README.md

 ## :rocket: Introduction

 ####
 :wave:Welcome to my Python Daily Practice Repository!
 This repository is designed as a personal space where I explore and hone my Python programming skills.
 It includes a variety of Python scripts, small projects, and exercises that I've worked on to improve my understanding and proficiency in Python.
-I do everything related to Python in this repository, OOP, MySQL, SQLite, GUIS, Flask, Django, ML, data science, etc.
+I do everything related to Python in this repository.

 ## :video_game: Technical Stacks